Fairness Testing of Large Language Models in Role-Playing: Results

 \subsection{RQ1: Overall Effectiveness}

 In this RQ, we investigate the effectiveness of \ours in detecting biases in LLMs through role-playing.
-Using our generated benchmark, we test each of the six LLMs under study, employing the oracle outlined in Section~\ref{oraclegeneration} to identify biased responses.
-Table \ref{basic_results} shows the number of biased responses detected by our benchmark across 11 demographic attributes and 3 question types for the 6 LLMs.
-In total, the benchmark identifies 72,716 biased responses across these LLMs.

-Next, we conduct a deeper analysis of the results from three perspectives: comparative analysis across different LLMs, question types, and roles.
+Using our generated questions, we test each of the 10 LLMs, employing the oracle outlined in Section~\ref{oraclegeneration} to identify biased responses.
+Table \ref{basic_results} shows the number of biased responses detected by \ours across 11 demographic attributes and 3 question types for the 10 LLMs.
+In total, \ours identifies 107,580 biased responses across these LLMs.
+Next, we conduct a deeper analysis from three perspectives: comparative analysis across different LLMs, question types, and roles.